JimothyPShrum/camdozaal-vault-helper/README.md

 save time.
 (Note: skipping will break the next object highlighting for the current run)

-4. Toggleable InfoBox displaying amount of barronite shards stored in vault.
+4. Toggleable InfoBox displaying amount of barronite shards stored in forge.

 ![Shards](../assets/BarroniteInfoBox.png)